davidmalcolm/texi2rst/output/_build/html/_sources/specifying-attributes-of-variables.txt

   ``nocommon`` variable attribute

-  The ``common`` attribute requests GCC to place a variable in common storage.
-The ``nocommon`` attribute requests the oppositeto allocate space for it directly.
+  The ``common`` attribute requests GCC to place a variable in 'common' storage.
+The ``nocommon`` attribute requests the opposite-to allocate space for it directly.

   These attributes override the default chosen by the :option:`-fno-common` and :option:`-fcommon` flags respectively.